 - Hour of Power: Midnight from issue #4 of the JBC series.

-- Humongous Mecha: The Combotrons, which stopped appearing altogether halfway through Zero after the Combo Rangers lost their powers.
+- Humongous Mecha: The Combotrons, which stopped appearing halfway through Zero after the Combo Rangers lost their powers.

 - I Was Quite a Looker: The original Rainbow Girl went on to become the kids' Geography teacher!